lanebny/mysql_client_at/README.md

  <img src="https://github.com/lanebny/mysql_client_at/blob/master/image/sql_prompt.png" width="500"  hspace="100"  />

 Enter `d employees` to select the test database, then enter `x` to see a list of all the SQL statements that have been installed with framework.
 The SQL dictionary `employees.json` contain statements aimed at the `employees` test database.
-A good query to start with is `sample\_employees`, which returns a random sample of rows in the `employees` table.
+A good query to start with is `sample_employees`, which returns a random sample of rows in the `employees` table.

 The SQL dictionary `audit.json` contains statements that create, populate and query audit tabkes.
 After you run the gtest in the next section,9 the database will contain a table of audit records called `audit_test`.
 You can run the audit queries against this table.

 ###Exercising the framework###

 It's good practice to package database operations in libraries that hide the SQL and expose high-level business functions.
-Besides providing intuitive APIs and re-usable functionality, this allows tests to exercise exactly the same code that the production applications use.
+APIs are intuitive, functionality is reusable, and tests can exercise exactly the same code that the production applications use.

 The installation process generated one such library, `libemployees_db.a` from `examples/employees_db.cpp` .
-This library implements a single business function, `addEmployee`, which accepts information about a new hire, performs a number of validation queries (Is the employee number already in use?
+Currently this library implements a single business function, `addEmployee`, which accepts information about a new hire, performs a number of validation queries (Is the employee number already in use?
 Is the department name valid?
 Does the salary make sense given the current salary range?) and then executes three INSERT statements as a single transaction to set up the employee.

 The Google testcase for this library is in `tests/test_employee_db.cpp`.
 It confirms that all erroneous calls (e.g. adding an existing employee) fail as expected, then inserts a new employee.